ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 Remember the name you enter in the options page or in the yaml file, you'll need it to connect later!

-The *Player options* page does not allow you to set some advanced options, such as the exclusion of certain units or their upgrades.
-You can use the [*Weighted Options*](/weighted-options) page to access these settings.

 Check out [Creating a YAML](/tutorial/Archipelago/setup/en#creating-a-yaml) for more game-agnostic information.

 ### Common yaml questions